aknsal/aknsal-WebD/README.md

         }
 ```
 Try with admin credentials
-username:admin
+- username:admin
-password:admin
+- password:admin

 Compare using Normal account
-username:lorem
+- username:lorem
-password:lorem
+- password:lorem

-> By default, a normal account is created
+> By default, a non-admin account is created

 Here if the userId stored in the post to be deleted is equal to the logged in user he/she is authenticated and can delete a post also there is an or condition that if the current user (logged in user) is an admin he can delete the post.